LittleBlackBearLiXin/NWGformer/README.md

 # Li X, Zhang Y, Xu Y, et al. NWGformer: A Linear Graph Transformer with Non-linear Re-weighting of Attention Scores[J].
 Knowledge-Based Systems, 2025: 114815.

-#For quotes on function packages please refer to our article
+#For quotes on function packages please refer to our article:

 @article{li2025nwgformer,
   title={NWGformer: A Linear Graph Transformer with Non-linear Re-weighting of Attention Scores},